tatv047/online-retail-data-analysis/README.md

 Lift = 0.50 / 0.40 = 1.25
 Interpretation: Customers who buy bread are 1.25 times more likely to buy butter than average.

-### Example: Rule Evaluation

-Consider the following transactional summary for a grocery store (1000 total transactions):
+Consider the following example of the transactional summary for a grocery store (1000 total transactions):

 | Item/Combination      | Frequency | Support |
 | --------------------- | --------- | ------- |